MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely.md

 ---
-title: "Set up your infrastructure for remote work with Microsoft 365"
+title: "Set up your infrastructure for hybrid work with Microsoft 365"
 author: JoeDavies-MSFT
 f1.keywords:
 - NOCSH